Lake Elmo State Park

 Lake Elmo State Park is a public recreation area located on the northeast side of Billings, Montana.
 The state park occupies 123 acre and is at an elevation of 3199 ft.
-It offers non-motorized boating on a 64 acre reservoir, three beach-front areas, fishing pier, grassed multi-use areas, two group-use shelters, playground, and fenced-in dog park on the lake's west side.
+It offers swimming and non-motorized boating on a 64 acre reservoir, three beach-front areas, fishing pier, grassed multi-use areas, two group-use shelters, playground, and fenced-in dog park on the lake's west side.
+The reservoir is primarily fed by the Billings Bench Water Association Canal.